thiggy01/ubuntu-change-gdm-background/README.md

 ## Installation and Usage
 Download it with the following command:

-    curl -L -O
+    curl -L -O github.com/thiggy01/ubuntu-change-gdm-background/raw/master/ubuntu-change-gdm-background
-    github.com/thiggy01/gdm-change-login-background/raw/master/ubuntu-change-gdm-background

 Give it execution permition with `chmod +x gdm-change-login-background` command and run it with root privileges such as `sudo ./ubuntu-change-gdm-background`.

-If you see a message `login image sucessfully changed`, then, when you restart gnome-shell or reboot your computer, your gdm login background should be covered with the image you selected.
+If you see a message `login image sucessfully changed`, then, when you restart gdm or reboot your computer, your gdm login background should be covered with the image you selected.

 You can restore your original gdm theme any time with `sudo ./ubuntu-change-gdm-background --restore`.